DeveloperDunne/Sports-Snaps-API/README.md

 # Testing

-Manual Testing for the overall functionality of the API was performed by entering test data in the backend both via Backend-and Front-end.
+Manual Testing for the overall functionality of the API was performed by entering test data in the backend both via Backend and Front-end.

 Detailed testing documentation can be found here [TESTING.MD](/TESTING.MD)